AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/transaction-reports-billable-apis.md

 ## Billable Form-centric AEM Workflows {#billable--form-centric-aem-workflows}

-Taken en documentservicestappen toewijzen van Form-centric AEM Workflows worden als transacties geboekt.
+Taken en documentservicestappen toewijzen aan Form-centric AEM Workflows wordt als transacties beschouwd.
 Als een workflowstap een transactie verwerkt en de workflow niet wordt voltooid, wordt het aantal transacties niet teruggedraaid.

 <!--
 Assign task and document services steps of Form-centric AEM Workflows on OSGi and all the renditions of interactive communication and are accounted as transactions.
 Previewing an interactive communication on the author instance and previewing on the publish instance using Agent UI are not accounted as transactions.
 If a workflow step accounts a transaction and the workflow fails to complete, the transaction count is not reversed.